www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/assessment/_response_error.md

 }
 ```

-After receiving a malformed response, Greenhouse will provide the Testing Partner with the details of the failed response.
+After receiving a malformed response, Greenhouse will provide the Assessment Partner with the details of the failed response.
 Each time an invalid response arrives, Greenhouse will send a POST request to the `response_error` API endpoint.

 The body of the request will contain as much information as Greenhouse has at the moment of failure.

 For example, if a `list_tests` request fails, Greenhouse can only provide the api call (in this case, ‘list_tests’) and the assorted errors (missing keys, unexpected data types, etc.).
 However, if a `test_status` request fails, we can provide more information (partner_test_id, partner_interview_id, etc.) that may prove useful for debugging purposes.
-Testing Partners can always expect to receive `api_call` and `errors` in the JSON body.
+Assessment Partners can always expect to receive `api_call` and `errors` in the JSON body.

 Property Name | Value | Required | Description
 -------------- | -------------- | -------------- | --------------